Varunsel/sql-to-df-spark/README.md

 * Advantage to write UDF and UDAF using FP's of scala.

-* Better type safe than sql
+* Better type safe than sql.

-* Using functional programming API we can define filters or Select statement at runtime (Example in Propensity)
+* Using functional programming API we can define filters or Select statement at runtime.

 * Splitting complex sql to small data frames used for optimizations.